simp/simp-doc/docs/user_guide/Hiera_Overview.rst

 Hiera Overview
 ==============

-SIMP now uses Hiera natively instead of Extdata.
-From Puppet Labs
+SIMP uses Hiera to assign classes to nodes.
+From the Puppet, Inc
 website: Hiera is a key/value lookup tool for configuration data, built to set node-specific data without repeating yourself.
 It is an attempt to make SIMP more configurable to you, the end user.
 It configures